TRAN-Gia-Quoc-Bao/Project-Automotive-Control-using-Surface-Electromyography/README.md

 It concerns a human-machine interface for vehicle driving assistance using surface electromyography (sEMG) signals.
 The two main tasks are signal processing and signal classification using machine learning.

-More updates will come soon.
+More updates will be added.

 ![UTokyo logo](https://github.com/TRAN-Gia-Quoc-Bao/Project-Automotive-Control-using-Surface-Electromyography/blob/main/UTokyo.jpg)